 Psychotherapists work with adults or children and their families to help them cope with emotional or mental health problems through exploring and understanding their thoughts, feelings or behaviour, using talking therapy.

-Psychotherapists use a variety of techniques including: cognitive behavioural therapy (CBT), psychoanalytical and psychodynamic therapies, humanistic and integrative psychotherapies, hypno-psychotherapies and experiential constructivist therapies.
+Psychotherapists use a variety of techniques including: cognitive behavioural therapy (CBT), mentalisation based therapy (MBT), dialectical behavioural therapy (DBT), psychoanalytical, and psychodynamic therapies.

 You could be:

 working with patients suffering from symptoms such as anxiety, panic attacks, neuroses, phobias, obsessions, depression or stress